openvinotoolkit/openvino/docs/notebooks/yolov9-optimization-with-output.rst

 .. parsed-literal::

+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/notebooks/yolov9-optimization/yolov9/models/experimental.py:243: FutureWarning: You are using `torch.load` with `weights_only=False` (the current default value), which uses the default pickle module implicitly.
+It is possible to construct malicious pickle data which will execute arbitrary code during unpickling (See https://github.com/pytorch/pytorch/blob/main/SECURITY.md#untrusted-models for more details).
+In a future release, the default value for `weights_only` will be flipped to `True`.
+This limits the functions that could be executed during unpickling.
+Arbitrary objects will no longer be allowed to be loaded via this mode unless they are explicitly allowlisted by the user via `torch.serialization.add_safe_globals`.
+We recommend you start setting `weights_only=True` for any use case where you don't have full control of the loaded file.
+Please open an issue on GitHub for any issues related to this experimental feature. ckpt = torch.load(attempt_download(w), map_location='cpu')  # load
     Fusing layers...
     Model summary: 387 layers, 25288768 parameters, 0 gradients, 102.1 GFLOPs
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/notebooks/yolov9-optimization/yolov9/models/yolo.py:108: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/notebooks/yolov9-optimization/yolov9/models/yolo.py:108: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! elif self.dynamic or self.shape != shape: